Image courtesy Michael Wunderli, Flickr

 Common symptoms of chiggers in cats include:

 - Intense itching and swelling, especially on parts of the cat that come into contact with the ground such as the feet, head, ears, and legs.
 In cats, the ears are most commonly affected.
 Itching occurs a few hours after the chigger has fed.

 - A red pimple like bump where the chigger has fed.

 - Dry, crusty lesions, especially along the ear margins.

 Your veterinarian will perform a complete physical examination of your cat and obtain a history from you.
-Diagnosis may be made on the basis of the following:
+The veterinarian may suspect chiggers if they identify any of the following:

-- If a large number of mites are on your cat, your veterinarian will be able to see them as clumps of red/orange in the affected area.
+- If a large number of mites are on your cat, the veterinarian will be able to see them as clumps of red/orange in the affected area

 Infection with chiggers is usually self-limiting and treatment is not always necessary.